 Now for that personal item.
 The size of the personal item can vary depending on the airline.
 Check your airline information when you book.
 Somewhere on their website will usually be the size limit for your personal item.
 I prefer either a small duffel or a soft tote.
 A backpack is also a good idea.
 The idea of a purse is great, but its best if its more like a tote/backpack where you can put necessities you need into it.
 Those necessities would include your 3-1-1 baggie of liquids, medications, electronics with chargers, wallet, passport, and any other necessity.
 There’s a difference between necessity and wanted items.
 Necessities would include those items you could not easily replace.
 That is why it includes medications, electronics, wallet, and passport.
 Necessities are by definition, a few items, not a lot of items.
-Necessities don’t include your clothes, shampoo, lotions, shoes, etc. Those are items you could replace if you had to.
+Necessities don’t include your clothes, shampoo, lotions, spare shoes, etc. Those are items you could replace if you had to.
 So necessities could easily fit inside a tote or backpack.

 The reason I don’t automatically suggest a purse as a personal item is that some purses are stiff, they may have stiff stand up handles.
 This means it may not easily fit under the seat in front of you.
 If the handles are stiff and stick out, they may not fit under your seat without taking up room in the next seat area.
 That kind of purse may have to go into the overhead compartment.

 If you are going to someplace out of the way, think Alaska fly fishing, you might find that what you are really allowed is even less.
 I’ve been on specialty trips where your luggage is weighed.
 No overweight luggage at all in those cases.
 So its best to do some research beforehand.
 This can happen if you are not flying a standard commercial flight.
 For an Alaska fly fishing trip, we took small 5-6 seater planes to our destination.

 A recent article I read suggested organizing your clothes using packing bags.
 I think I will try this, but before you consider it you need to make sure packing cases will fit inside your suitcases.
 Again, measure everything.